rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 In Chapter 10, we discussed how to use trait bounds on generic types.
 We can also add lifetime parameters as constraints on generic types.
 For example, let's say we wanted to make a wrapper over references.
 Remember `RefCell<T>` from Chapter 15?
-This is how the `borrow` and `borrow_mut` methods work;
-they return wrappers over references in order to keep track of the borrowing rules at run time.
-The struct definition without lifetime parameters would look like Listing 19-16:
+This is how the `borrow` and `borrow_mut` methods work; they return wrappers over references in order to keep track of the borrowing rules at runtime.
+The struct definition, without lifetime parameters for now, would look like Listing 19-16:

 ```rust,ignore
 struct Ref<T>(&T);